NIC Logo

 You will be informed when you have 8 minutes remaining.

-Do not demonstrate any procedures until the verbal instructions are given and you are instructed to
+Do not demonstrate any procedures until the verbal instructions are given and you are instructed to begin.

 Step back to indicate you have finished.